 Thanks to WordTech Communications, my chapbook, Off the Chart was published in 2015 and my new collection, Care is A Four Letter Verb, will be available in March 2021.

 My immediate ambition is to work less hours.
 I love to help children and teenagers find their voice and adults re-claim their core values, through writing.

 I received my BS from Longwood College in 1976 and a medical degree from the Medical College of Virginia, Virginia Commonwealth University, in 1980 before completing my Family Medicine Residency at Roanoke Memorial Hospital.
-I currently serve as Assistant Professor of Family Medicine at Virginia Tech Carilion School of Medicine where I sponsor the Public Health Club and mentor medical students and residents.
+I currently serve as Assistant Professor of Family and Community Medicine at Virginia Tech Carilion School of Medicine where I sponsor the Public Health Club and mentor medical students and residents.
 I received an MFA from University of Nebraska in 2009.